vesor/notes/shadowsocks.md

 # For SSH
-create a socks5 proxy using a ssh server:
+1) create a socks5 proxy using a ssh server:

 	ssh -N -f -D 1080 weizhe@172.16.20.20

+2) select one of the two methods:

+a) launch chrome using socks5 proxy:

+	chrome --proxy-server="socks5://127.0.0.1:1080"

+then install SwitchyOmega from google store

-go to github for chrome proxy plugin: https://github.com/FelisCatus/SwitchyOmega/releases
+or b) go to github: https://github.com/FelisCatus/SwitchyOmega/releases
+download crx files and install.

-then set proxy to 127.0.0.1:1080
+3) then set SwitchyOmega proxy to 127.0.0.1:1080

 # install shadowsocks server